SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 ### Metrics and Connections

-**F5 - BIG-IP LTM - Metrics and Connections **dashboard provides an at-a-glance view of TCP connections, network traffic by host, and Traffic Manager resource usage.
+The **F5 - BIG-IP LTM - Metrics and Connections **dashboard provides an at-a-glance view of TCP connections, network traffic by host, and Traffic Manager resource usage.

 Use this dashboard to:
 * Review details of incoming TCP connection requests.